exasol/data-science-examples/spatial/README.md

 ### Use Cases

-Let's go briefly through the use cases implemented in [Visualizing_geo_data.ipynb](Visualizing_geo_data.ipynb)
+Let's go briefly through the use cases implemented in [visualizing_spatial_queries.ipynb](visualizing_spatial_queries.ipynb)

 #### Uber pickups grouped by New York City Boroughs

 In the first use case, we use New York City data in `NYC_UBER` schema to show Uber pickups per borough in New York City.
-Borough boundary data is publicly available at [NYC_BOROUGHS]( http://data.beta.nyc/dataset/nyc-borough-boundaries).
-We use Uber pickups data and NYC borough data to query the total number of Uber pickups per borough using inline SQL magic
+We use Uber pickups data and NYC borough data to query the total number of Uber pickups per borough using inline SQL magic.
+To visualize New York City borough boundaries we use [New York City Borough boundaries](#GeoJSON-files) dataset.

 #### Uber pickups grouped by New York City Neighborhoods

 In the second use case, we use New York City data in `NYC_UBER` schema  to show Uber pickups per neighborhood in New York City.
-Neighborhood boundary data is publicly available at [NYC_NEIGHBORHOODS](http://data.beta.nyc//dataset/0ff93d2d-90ba-457c-9f7e-39e47bf2ac5f/resource/35dd04fb-81b3-479b-a074-a27a37888ce7/download/d085e2f8d0b54d4590b1e7d1f35594c1pediacitiesnycneighborhoods.geojson).
-We use Uber pickups data and NYC neighborhood data to query the total number of Uber pickups per neighborhood using inline SQL magic
+We use Uber pickups data and NYC neighborhood data to query the total number of Uber pickups per neighborhood using inline SQL magic.
+To visualize New York City neighborhood boundaries we use [New York City Neighborhood boundaries](#GeoJSON-files) dataset.

 #### New York City Streets with highest Uber pickups

 In the third use case, we use NYC street data and NYC Uber pickup data to visualize top streets according to number of pickups.
 This data is stored in our demo database in `NYC_UBER` schema.
-The NYC street multiline data which we need for visualization is publicly available at [NYC_STREET_DATA](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b)
+To visualize New York City neighborhood boundaries we use [New York City Streets](#GeoJSON-files) dataset.
 Example in this query can be parameterized to view different results on the map by providing a value for variable `NumberOfStreets`

 #### Comparison of Yellow Taxi and Uber pickups within a certain radius of a location in New York City